Get the grill going with sazon spiced salmon tacos, topped with a sweet and spicy bright mango corn salsa making this the perfect weeknight dinner.

 Quick and Easy Salmon Tacos

-We’re kicking off the spring, summer and Cino de Mayo season with these incredibly flavorful salmon tacos.
+We're kicking off the spring, summer and Cinco de Mayo season with these incredibly flavorful salmon tacos.

 I'm using our favorite wild-caught Alaskan salmon from Alaska Gold Seafood.
 This is not a sponsored post, but I've worked with them for years and their seafood is of the highest quality.

-Because we’re using such flavorful salmon, there’s not much that needs to be done.
-A quick seasoning with my favorite blend of sazon seasoning and topped with a bright and spicy mango salsa.
+Because we're using such flavorful salmon, there's not much that needs to be done.
+A quick seasoning with my favorite blend of Homemade Sazon Seasoning and topped with a bright and spicy mango salsa.
 And serve the salmon with a side of these easy refried beans for a delicious meal!

 Season Salmon with Sazon

-Sazon is a gorgeous mix of achiote, garlic and oregano to name a few.
-Sazon is often used in Puerto Rican and Cuban dishes and is one of my favorite flavorings.
+Sazon is a gorgeous mix of achiote, garlic and oregano to name a fee, it is often used in Puerto Rican and Cuban dishes and is one of my favorite flavorings.